Be Sweet: Reception

-The track has been positively received by music writers, with many noting it featuring a joyful sound hearkening back to the sound of 1980s pop music.
+The track received positive reviews by music critics, with many noting it featuring a joyful sound hearkening back to the sound of 1980s pop music.
 In his review of Jubilee, Will Richards of NME praised "Be Sweet", calling it "a superbly catchy, '80s-indebted pop smash" with a "triumphant chorus."
 Ian Carlos Campbell of The Verge called the song "summer-y and eminently danceable."
 Quinn Moreland of Pitchfork wrote that "Be Sweet" is a "touch of pop extravagance à la Kate Bush, one of Zauner's main influences; the extended, windswept indie-guitar-hero moment we've come to expect in the genre, that feels somehow indebted to Nels Cline.
 Through it all, she emanates an outward electricity and deep interiority."
-The magazine's Cat Zhang commented that the song is "more buoyant and colorful than most of [Zauner's] previous music."
-Zhang continued, stating the song "rattles with energy, trading previous influences like shoegaze and Pacific Northwest indie rock for danceable '80s synth-pop."
+Writing for the same publication, Cat Zhang commented that the song is "more buoyant and colorful than most of [Zauner's] previous music."
+She felt that the song "rattles with energy, trading previous influences like shoegaze and Pacific Northwest indie rock for danceable '80s synth-pop."

+In September 2024, Pitchfork included "Be Sweet" on their list of "The 100 Best Songs of the 2020s So Far", ranking it at number 85.